Clovergruff/bcs-unity/README.md

-BCS Unity - The Basic Components an Systems plugin for Unity
+BCS Unity - The Basic Components and Systems plugin for Unity
 ===========================================

 This is the Unity plugin which handles generated BCS scripts.